GITDAMIEN/damiano4clx/README.md

 This is a Laravel project.
-To start the application, use the command "php artisan serve"
+To start the application, use the command "php artisan serve".

-Please launche the command "npm run build" to initialize the css and js assets
+Please launch the command "npm run build" to initialize the css and js assets.

+To run PHPUnit tests, use the command "php artisan test".